ArianeChriss/fastapi-glider/README.md

 Python:
 - model and response function
+- function to check if model weight files folder exists, if not make it
 - filter and response function
 - adapt for all known .csv variable naming formats (Rutgers, University of Delaware, etc.)
 - save model weights to external file for future use